NethermindEth/agg-sandbox/README.md

 ## Architecture

+### Standard Mode
 The sandbox consists of:
 - Two Anvil nodes (L1 and L2) running in Docker containers
 - A contract deployer service that automatically deploys required contracts
 - A CLI tool for managing the environment

+### Multi-L2 Mode
+The multi-L2 sandbox consists of:
+- Three Anvil nodes (L1 and two L2 chains) running in Docker containers
+- A contract deployer service that automatically deploys required contracts to all chains
+- A CLI tool for managing the environment
+- Uses Docker Compose override files for flexible configuration

 ## Troubleshooting